noaa-onms/cinms/modals/_captions.md

 ## Figure S.Hab.10.3.

 A figure showing the amount of eelgrass in Frenchy's Cove, Anacapa Island, from 2004 - 2016.
-Figure: [J. Altstatt/UCSB and NOAA](http://msi.ucsb.edu/people/project-staff/jessie%C2%A0altstatt)
+Figure credit: [J. Altstatt/UCSB and NOAA](http://msi.ucsb.edu/people/project-staff/jessie%C2%A0altstatt).

 ### Details